Giant anteater

 It uses its powerful, long and curved claws to break termite mounds, dig soil and access insect galleries.

-The Giant Anteater is a solitary animal.
+The The Giant Anteater is a solitary animal.
 Individuals meet for breeding purposes only.
-Its life expectancy is around 15 years in the wild, and can reach 25 years in captivity.

 It is classified as Vulnerable (VU) by the IUCN.
 Its populations are threatened by deforestation, forest fires, road expansion, and poaching.

-At the Guadeloupe Zoo, a Giant Anteater can be observed in a forest enclosure.
+At the Guadeloupe Zoo, a The Giant Anteater can be observed in a forest enclosure.

 No items found.